JananiVelmurugan/tl-jun-batch/README.md

 25. Discount Calculation
 Calculate the discount based on the price of two items and the overall discount percentage.
 Input Format:
-1. Item 1 price as floating point
+a.
+Item 1 price as floating point
-2. Item 2 price as floating point
+b.
+Item 2 price as floating point
-3. Discount as integer
+c.
+Discount as integer
 Output Format:
-1. Total of Item 1 and Item 2
+a.
+Total of Item 1 and Item 2
-2. Price after discount (correct to 2 decimal places)
+b.
+Price after discount (correct to 2 decimal places)
-3. Amount discounted (correct to 2 decimal places) Sample Input and Output Format:
+c.
+Amount discounted (correct to 2 decimal places) Sample Input and Output Format:
 Price of item 1 :
 20.50